Mandoline

 Mandoline in Fond

-When a Fond recipe calls for uniformly thin slices — gratins, chips, salads, or garnishes — the mandoline is the tool of choice.
+When a Fond recipe calls for uniformly thin slices, the mandoline slicer is the tool of choice.
 Fond's recipe instructions specify thickness when a mandoline is recommended, so you can set your blade to the right width before you start.
+Your mise en place stays organized when every slice is consistent.

 Frequently asked questions

-Is a mandoline worth buying for home cooking?
+Is a mandoline slicer worth buying for home cooking?

 Yes, if you regularly make any dish that requires uniform thin slices: gratins, chips, pickles, salads, stir-fries, or fruit tarts.
 The speed and consistency are significant.
 A good Japanese mandoline costs $25–35 and lasts for years.